Cog-Engine/cog-cli-backend/README.md

-# dri-cli-backend
+# cog-cli-backend

-A simple backend service to handle cli input from user
+The base function library for other application to nherit or call